🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

 'Details' will lead the user to the last screen shown above, which shows the overview, vehicle location, title information, purchase details, fee details, claim details, and claim history of a vehicle.

+XI.
 Final MVP Product

 Note: The prototypes below are only showing high level happy path flow.
 If interested in flows that involve other states, please don't hesitate to reach out!